Theme Tune Extended

 in that a verse is not taken from a real song to use for the show, but rather verses are added to turn the theme song into a real song.

 Since opening sequences need to be relatively short to leave time for the show and advertisements, the song is usually only heard online, on soundtrack CDs or made available for purchase from iTunes.
 However, it may be used to open the pilot episode or other special episodes.

 Anime and Manga

-- Tide hired Savoir Adore to cover the Men Without Hats song Pop Goes the World for their detergent commercial.
+- Tide hired Savoir Adore to cover the Men Without Hats song Pop Goes the World for one of their commercials.
 However, they had him rerecord the whole song rather than simply the short portion they used on TV.

 - In the final episode of Ojamajo Doremi, Watashi No Tsubasa was extended to two minutes, although the actual song lasted three minutes.
 This version was also sung by Mahou Dou!

 - The extended version of the Excel Saga Theme Tune (complete with Talkie Bits: "Is tying each other up love?") gets played in one of the clip show episodes.

 - Additional verses of the Pokémon anime's first-season English dub theme are available.

 - 4 Kids actually made full versions of many of their songs for the Pokemon English dub and even released OSTs, which is surprising considering this is more rarely seen with dubs than with Japanese originals.
 Covers of the extended themes also often appear in the English dubs of the movies.